 Caramel Slice

 Posts may contain affiliate links.
 Please see our Privacy Policy.

-Caramel Slice Recipe - Baking with Granny.
-Also known as Caramel Shortcake and Millionaires Slice.
-The traditional Scottish tray bake with a biscuit base, layer of caramel and topped with chocolate.
 If you asked me to make a tray bake to top all of the other tray bakes, Caramel Slice would be the winner.
-It’s a real classic and always a favourite with all ages, made with all the best things you could have in a sweet treat; biscuit, caramel and chocolate!
+It’s an absolute classic and always a favourite with all ages, made with all the best things you could have in a sweet treat; biscuit, caramel and chocolate!

+Caramel Slice